How to Create a Windows 11 Bootable USB on Mac [3 Ways]

 Can Windows 11 run on M1 Mac?

-Parallels operates brilliantly on an M1 Mac in tests, therefore Windows on ARM would be installed into a Parallels Desktop virtual machine on an M1 Mac.
+Parallels operate brilliantly on an M1 Mac in tests, therefore Windows on ARM would be installed into a Parallels Desktop virtual machine on an M1 Mac.

 This version of the operating system runs many popular Windows apps designed for Intel-based computers using its own emulation software.